Tooling reference

 Add sort: x-asc, sort: x-desc, sort: y-asc, or sort: y-desc when a chart preview should be ordered independently of the table rows.
 JSON output includes ok, format, artifact, source, diagnostics, and svg so VS Code, Vim, or agent tooling can show useful errors for missing columns, unsupported chart types, missing chart sorts, missing named source tables, or missing chart blocks.

-org2 query-data is the first DuckDB-backed bridge for local/ad hoc datasets described in org2 notes.
-It scans fenced ```dataset blocks, creates DuckDB views for explicit csv, parquet, or json paths/URLs or named org2 tables, optionally creates reusable SQL views from ```sql view=NAME blocks, then runs a fenced ```sql results=NAME block and materializes the returned rows.
+org2 query-data is the DuckDB-backed bridge for local and remote datasets described in org2 notes.
+It scans fenced ```dataset blocks, creates DuckDB views for explicit csv, parquet, or json paths/URLs, named org2 tables, ClickHouse queries, or saved Metabase questions, optionally creates reusable SQL views from ```sql view=NAME blocks, then runs a fenced ```sql results=NAME block and materializes the returned rows.

 ```dataset fetches